mattlarkin8/gallery-of-horns/README.md

+# About this App

+Gallery of Horns is an application that displays images and information for different horned animals.
+It allows the user to filter the images by number of horns and choose a favorite image.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).